FiguredLimited/vue-mc/docs/_includes/models.md

 The `options` parameter allows you to set the options of a model instance.
 These can be any of the default options or something specific to your model.
-To get the value of an option, use `option(name)`.
+To get the value of an option, use `getOption(name)`.
 You can also set an option later on using `setOption(name, value)` or `setOptions(options)`.

 You should define a model's default options using the `options()` method: